Shreveport Child Pornography Lawyer

 If a search is seen to be unjustifiable, any evidence obtained through that search may be “excluded” under the exclusionary rule.
 This means the exclusionary rule protects defendants whose rights were violated.
 In this case, it means evidence collected without a warrant may be thrown out of court.
 For example, if law enforcement searches your devices without a proper warrant, any evidence of child pornography found cannot be brought up in court.

-Alan J. Golden Attorney at Law can thoroughly examine how evidence was collected.
-If violations of your constitutional protections are found, we can aggressively work toward a dismissal of the charges or a reduction in penalties.
+Alan J. Golden can thoroughly examine how evidence was collected.
+If violations of your constitutional protections are found, our Shreveport criminal defense attorney can aggressively work toward a dismissal of the charges or a reduction in penalties.

 What to Expect in a Child Pornography Case